Medviten/mod-worgoblin-high-elf/README.md

 Because WoW uses signature checks so as to not allow Interface files to be modified, we need to remove those checks in order to be able to use custom races.
 This is accomplished using the patcher included in the repo.
 Move the patcher into your WoW client directory and run it.
 Again, feel free to make a backup of your original executable.

-There is a longstanding bug that causes your mouse to reset to the center of the screen, resulting in frequent disorientation while playing.
+There is a longstanding bug in WotLK that causes your mouse to reset to the center of the screen, resulting in frequent disorientation while playing.
 It requires a patched client executable to fix, which causes compatibility issues with this module.
 However, you can use the script provided [here](https://github.com/idempotentiation/mod-worgoblin/releases/tag/patched-client-merger) to merge the two patched executables, allowing you to use this module alongside the camera fix.

 And with that, you are all done!